Mayurji/mayurji.github.io/_deep-learning/Quantization.md

 $$
 </p>

-In a trained model, we'll have parameters values in float between a range of floating-point numbers and now we need to map these float numbers range to integer number range using the above mapping function.
+In a trained model, we'll have parameters values in float between a range of floating-point numbers, and now we need to map these float numbers range to integer number range using the above mapping function.

-Say the trained weights have a floating range of between -1.0 and +1.0 and the integer has a range between 0 and 128.
-Now mark a point (-1.0, 0) and another point (+1.0, 128), then draw a straight line connecting them.
-The inverse of the slope of the line is the scale and the y value at the intersection of the line with x=0 is the offset which is 64 (rounded from 63.5) in this example.
+Say the trained weights have a floating-point range in between -1.0 and +1.0.
+We create an integer range between 0 and 128.
+Now mark a point (-1.0, 0) and another point at (+1.0, 128), then draw a straight line connecting them.
+The inverse of the slope of the line is the scale, and the y value at the intersection of the line with x=0 is the offset, which is 64 (rounded from 63.5) in this example.

 Dequantization is the reverse of quantization, multiply with scale and minus the offset to get back the floating-point number.
 We can see from the below sample, how during inference (eval), the model is quantized and dequantized.